-The submission draft plan includes 18 community actions covering a wide variety of projects, including: energy efficiency and renewable energy, enhancement of the natural, built and historic environment, the development of a new community centre and other sport and recreation facilities, the creation of a business hub, enhancement of accessibility, improvements to car parking and pedestrian safety.
+The plan includes 18 community actions covering a wide variety of projects, including: energy efficiency and renewable energy, enhancement of the natural, built and historic environment, the development of a new community centre and other sport and recreation facilities, the creation of a business hub, enhancement of accessibility, improvements to car parking and pedestrian safety.

-Comments on this submission draft plan should be made to Northumberland County Council and will be considered by an independent examiner, who will assess whether the plan meets the various legal requirements.
-When the plan passes examination there will be a referendum where all of those on the electoral register in the parish will be able to vote on whether the plan should be used by Northumberland County Council to inform decisions on planning applications.
+Now that the plan has passed examination there will be a referendum where all of those on the electoral register in the parish will be able to vote on whether the plan should be used by Northumberland County Council to inform decisions on planning applications.